 However, people have regularly asked us to explain how to use the system with a larger salary amount and also to provide a cleaner, fuller monograph with forms that the small business corporation can simply add their name, address and EIN to.
-So that’s what we’ve finally done with our $20 ebook, Five Minute Payroll.
+So that’s what we’ve finally done with our $20 monograph, Five Minute Payroll.

-The Five Minute Payroll ebook explains how to do simple cookie-cutter payroll for most one-employee S Corporations using base salary amounts of $10,000 a quarter or $16,000 a quarter.
+The Five Minute Payroll monograph explains how to do simple cookie-cutter payroll for most one-employee S Corporations using base salary amounts of $10,000 a quarter or $16,000 a quarter.
 (These amounts, especially if combined with a pension or health benefits, will work for almost everyone.)
 The e-book includes sample IRS forms you can copy to get your quarter end or year end payroll done in a few minutes, including 941s, W-2/W-3 and 940.
 Furthermore, the e-book provides some common-sensed tips you can use to set a reasonable salary for your S corporation and to minimize your state payroll taxes burden, too.

-As with all of our monographs and ebooks, our products come with a money back guarantee.
+As with all of our monographs, our products come with a money back guarantee.
 If you don’t think what we deliver is worth it, just let us know and we’ll refund your purchase price.
 We make this promise to you confident that paying $20 once to save hundreds of dollar a year (or more!) on an outside payroll service will be a great investment.
 Note, too, that the biggest saving to you probably won’t be the money but the time.

 P.S.
 Interested in more article like this?
 You can subscribe to the email newsletter version of the blog post by clicking the green Follow button that appears below.